 | Coventry Building Society | A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion. |

 Lease extensions in Lancing can be a difficult process.
-We recommend you procure guidance from a lawyer and surveyor with experience in lease extensions.
+We recommend you get guidance from a conveyancer and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have a wealth of experience dealing with Lancing lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.